 The good news is that this isn't true.
-As Brendon Hufford puts it, people don't have short attention spans, they have short consideration spans and, in 2022, they have a lot to consider.
+As Brendon Hufford puts it, people don't have short attention spans, they have short consideration spans.
+And these days, they have a lot to consider.

 What does this look like?
 Read on to find out: